Xlinks Morocco–UK Power Project: Project economics

-Xlink believe the project will be economically viable if they can secure contracts for difference to supply electricity at £48/MWh.
+In April 2024, Xlinks released cost guidance that the project was seeking to secure contracts for difference to supply electricity at £70–80/MWh (2012 pricing).

 Project history

-Xlinks, the project sponsor, was created in 2018.
-Xlinks Ltd. was incorporated in March 2019.
+Xlinks, the project developer, was founded in 2018.
+Xlinks Ltd was incorporated in March 2019.

-In September 2021, XLink stated that they "have secured with the Moroccan government an area of about 1500 km2 for a combined wind and solar farm in Morocco".
+In September 2021, Xlinks stated that they "have secured with the Moroccan government an area of about 1500 km2 for a combined wind and solar farm in Morocco".

-By October 2021, Xlinks had stated that they have reached agreement with National Grid plc for two 1.8 GW HVDC connections to the GB National Grid in Devon.
+By October 2021, Xlinks stated that they have reached agreement with National Grid plc for two 1.8 GW HVDC connections to the GB National Grid in Devon.

 In March 2022, Intertek completed a Permit Feasibility Study, which "outlines in detail the process Xlinks must follow to obtain the permits to survey the proposed route, install the cable system and complete the necessary maintenance throughout the project's operation life."

-In March 2022, XLinks commissioned Intertek to provide Quality Assurance and technical advice on marine cable routing, survey specification and procurement.
+Intertek was also commissioned to provide quality assurance and technical advice on marine cable routing, survey specification and procurement.
 In May 2022, Octopus Energy invested in the project.

+In November 2023, TotalEnergies confirmed a £20 million pound investment in the project.
+In December 2023, WSP was contracted to expand technical advisory work on the project.

+In February 2024, Xlinks appointed James Humfrey as CEO of Xlinks First Ltd, to lead the Morocco – UK project to allow Xlinks founder and group CEO of Xlinks Ltd, Simon Morrish, to focus on developing future energy projects.
+In March 2024, it was reported that the developer was exploring additional future schemes, including between Morocco and Germany.
+In April 2024, GE Vernova and African Finance Corporation (AFC) invested into the project.